 The frame rate is to describe the frequency at which the video stream is updated and it is measured by frames per second (fps).
 A higher frame rate is advantageous when there is movement in the video stream, as it maintains image quality throughout.

 Max.
 Bitrate:

-Set the max. bitrate to 32~12288Kbps.
+Set the Max. bitrate.
 The higher value corresponds to the higher video quality, but the higher bandwidth is required.

 Video Encoding: